synthizer/synthizer/manual/src/object_reference/context.md

 All objects associated with a context become useless once the context is destroyed.
-Calls to them will still work, but they can't be reassociated with a different context and no audioble output will result.
+Calls to them will still work, but they can't be reassociated with a different context and no audible output will result.

 Most programs create one context and destroy it at shutdown.